In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Using an Electronic Signature Software

-Electronic signature software usually refers to online platforms that let you create and use electronic signatures online.
+Electronic signature software usually refers to online platforms letting you create and use electronic signatures.
 They eliminate the need for physical documents to record signatures.

-When signing electronically, you don’t need to physically transport your contracts to your stakeholders; you don’t even need to print your contracts in the first place.
+When signing electronically, you don’t need to transport your contracts to your stakeholders physically; you don’t even need to print your contracts in the first place.

 By using electronic signatures, you can go directly from the completion of your contract draft to getting it signed.